Stenfrank/ubl21dian/README.md

 Web Service consumption of the DIAN SOAP UBL 2.1.

-The author of soap-dian is Frank Aguirre.

-# Branches
+# Tags
-Master is currently the only actively maintained branch.
 * 0.1: Contains valid tests with Binary Security Token, for the DIAN.
 * 0.2: Fixed timestamp error, CARBON is no longer a dependency.

-# Requirements

-OpenSSL and PHP version >= 7.0
+* 1.0: XAdES signature is added with the sha256 and sha512 algorithm.

 ## How to Install